nishantjr/ml-tableau/docs/preliminaries.md

 such that each $\gamma$ in $\Gamma$ is valid and $M$ satisfies $\phi$.
 \end{definition}

-\subsection{Fragments and Meta-Properties}
+Remark (A note about variants of matching logic)

+:   In its original formulation, matching logic had a many-sorted flavor where each symbol and pattern had a fixed sort.
+    While it is convenient to define models that are also many-sorted, in [@applicative-matching-logic] the authors point out that the many-sorted setting actually becomes an obstacle when it comes to more complex sort structures.
+    Therefore, they proposed a much simpler, unsorted variant of matching logic called applicative matching logic (AML), where the many-sorted infrastructure is dropped and sorts are instead defined axiomatically.
+    This also treated multi-arity applications, as syntactic sugar for nested applications.
+    In this work, to maximize the expressivity of the fragment defined here while still avoiding the complexity of multiple sorts, we use a version of matching logic that sits between the two, allowing multi-arity applications, but without sorts.
+    When we need to be explicit about this distinction, we will refer to this as \emph{polyadic matching logic}.
+    In Section~\ref{sec:examples}, we show that the results presented here also apply to the many-sorted variant, and to AML as well.
+    For the rest of this document unless explicitly mentioned, we will use pattern, model, etc, to refer to those concepts in polyadic matching logic although the same terms may be used in other variants of matching logic.

+## Fragments and Meta-Properties

 In general, matching logic's power means that the logic as a whole does not have several desirable properties.
 For example, because it subsumes first-order logic, the satisfiability problem must be undecidable.
-Further, because we can precisely pin down the standard model of the natural numbers using the fixedpoint operator, by G\"odel's incompleteness theorem, it must also be incomplete.
+Further, because we can precisely pin down the standard model of the natural numbers using the fixedpoint operator, by `G\"odel`{=tex}'s incompleteness theorem, it must also be incomplete.

 When studying such properties in the context of matching logic, we must thus restrict ourselves to subsets of matching logic.
 In this section, we shall formally define what each of these properties mean within a subsets, or "fragment", of matching logic.

 \begin{definition}[Fragments of matching logic]
-A \emph{fragment of matching logic} is a pair $(\PP, \TT)$ where $\PP$ is a set of patterns and $\PP$ is a set of theories.
+A \emph{fragment of matching logic} is a pair $(\PP, \TT)$ where $\PP$ is a set of patterns and $\TT$ is a set of theories.
 We say a pattern $P$ is in a fragment if $P \in \PP$, and a theory $\Gamma$ is in a fragment if $\Gamma \in \TT$
 \end{definition}